Victorian Plantations Corporation: Victorian plantations history

-The Victorian Government through the Forests Commission Victoria (FCV) had been establishing forest plantations in many parts of the State over a period of almost 100 years.

-Many species were trialled and, by around 1990, the majority of the plantation estate consisted of Pinus radiata, with a smaller area of native hardwoods – mostly Eucalyptus regnans in the Strzelecki ranges.
+There are very few native softwoods in Victoria, and those that do exist, like white cypress pine (Callitris glaucophylla), grow too slowly to be suitable for large scale commercial plantations.

+From its earliest days in the 1830s, Victoria imported large quantities of softwoods, mostly from north America and Scandinavia.
+The need for cheaper and more reliable local sources for internal work, furniture and joinery was apparent.

+Early foresters quickly discovered that the physical properties of native forest hardwoods were unsuitable for some applications and plantation-grown softwoods offered the chance to replace expensive imports of Baltic Pine, Oregon and other timbers with domestic supplies.

+Pinus insignis (now called Pinus radiata), which is native to the central coast of California and Mexico, was first planted in gardens and windbreaks at Doncaster during the 1860s and grew well.
+It was sufficiently promising for commercial plantings to begin from 1887.

-Initially, the goals were simply to rehabilitate land cleared during the goldrush, provide timber and avoid cost and unreliability of imported timber, generate revenue and create jobs through local sawmills.
-Commercial financial returns became a more important objective following increased investment with the plantations expansion program.
+Initially, the planting goals were simply to rehabilitate land cleared during the gold rush, provide some timber and avoid the costs and unreliability of imported timber, generate some revenue and create jobs in local sawmills.

+Experimental pine plantations were established under the stewardship of John Johnstone, the Victorian Superintendent of Plantations.
+These were at Frankston and Harcourt (1909), Wilsons Promontory (1910), Bright (1916), Port Campbell/Waarre (1919), Anglesea (1923) and Mount Difficult (1925).
+The largest plot was some 2,500 acres associated with the new McLeod Prison farm on French Island (1911).
+However, nearly all these plantings failed due to poor soil and site conditions, but valuable silvicultural lessons were learned.
+The earlier success of radiata pine had partly given rise to the fallacy that it could grow anywhere.

-Planting was limited in the early years but accelerated from 1910, but unfortunately, large areas of the early plantings established in coastal areas between 1910 and 1930 failed due to the unsuitability of the sites.
-Activity picked up once again in the 1930s with unemployment relief schemes during the Great Depression.
-The war years saw activity again fall away sharply while after the war there was a new focus on developing native forests in eastern Victoria owing to the conclusion of the 1939 fire salvage and to provide timber for post-war housing construction.
-However, the Strzelecki reforestation program got underway in the 1940s with planting of both softwoods and hardwoods on abandoned farmland.
+Planting activity once picked up again by the Forests Commission Victoria (FCV) in the 1930s with unemployment relief schemes during the Great Depression Commercial financial returns became a more important objective following increased investment with the plantations expansion program.

+The war years saw activity again fall away sharply, but afterwards there was a renewed focus on developing native forests in eastern Victoria owing to the conclusion of the 1939 fire salvage and to provide timber for post-war housing construction.
+The Strzelecki Ranges reforestation program got underway in the 1930s with planting of both softwoods and hardwoods on abandoned farmland.

 In 1949 the Commonwealth Forestry and Timber Bureau proposed a national planting program to make Australia more self-reliant in timber products after the shortages experienced during the war.

 A new Ministerial Australian Forestry Council was formed in 1964 with one of its first decisions being to further raise the national softwood target, with the Commonwealth agreeing to provide loan monies to the States to plant 30,000 hectares of softwoods per year for 35 years.
 Victoria took up the challenge by establishing and maintaining its plantations at nearly half the average cost of the other States.